bryan-seto/boin-sf-public/README.md

 ### 2. Basic chat/question

 >  Select "Boinboin Prod" as your model, and ask away!
+>  If "Boinboin Prod" doesn't show up, restart your IDE

 https://github.com/samsonong/boin-sf-public/assets/5508315/0f18a160-a2c6-4e2d-bce6-a36870a0a08c